efbracket/.github/profile/README.md

 **What it does:**
 - Runs HFT and discretionary strategies side by side
 - Connects to global exchanges and data feeds
-- Supports strategy development in Python, C++, and Rust
+- Supports strategy development in Python, C++
 - Handles real-time risk and performance metrics

 ---